pie/pie-custom-functions/README.md

 # Pie Custom Functions
-Just a starter template for basic WordPress plugins.
-Please create a new repo from this template and make the relevant edits to reflect your plugin.
-If you can improve this plugin template, then please feel free to raise an improvement idea on Slack for discussion.

-Steps to get up and running with integrated updates:

-1. Create a repository from this template and note your repository slug
-1. Clone to your local machine, cd into the directory and run `./init.sh`
-1. Start coding!

 Deploying updates:

 This plugin template is set up to work with integrated WordPress updates through the use of